 Once known as juvenile diabetes or insulin-dependent diabetes, type 1 diabetes usually develops in childhood or early adulthood.
 Approximately 5% of all diagnosed cases of diabetes in the U.S. are type 1.
 According to the American Diabetes Association, 125 million people in the U.S. suffer from type 1 diabetes.

 There is no cure for type 1 diabetes.
 However, managing blood sugar levels through diet is achievable, and it can even help reduce reliance on insulin and diabetes medications.

-Type 2 diabetes — the most common form of diabetes — is a condition in which the body does not use insulin well.
-The cells typically become resistant to insulin and no longer accept it.
+Type 2 diabetes — the most common form — is a condition in which the body does not use insulin well.
+The cells typically become resistant to insulin and no longer accept it, or the pancreas is unable to produce enough insulin.
 Type 2 diabetes was once called adult-onset diabetes because it was almost always an “adult-only” disease.
 The name was changed when increasing numbers of children and adolescents started developing the disease.